devenini/wom-netlify-auto-updater/README.md

 Once you've completed the setup, the Netlify scheduled function will automatically update the specified players on the OSRS Wise Old Man progress tracker at every hour.

+> [!WARNING]
+> Netlify functions have a timeout limit of 10 seconds.
+We recommend limiting the number of players to update to 6-7 players maximum to ensure the function executes within the timeout limit.

 ## Dependencies

 - `@netlify/functions`: "^2.1.0"